RAK4600 Breakout Board Quick Start Guide

 The Things Stack ABP Device Registration

-- To register an ABP device, go to your application console and select the application where you want your device to be added.
-Then click + Add end device, as shown in Figure 32.
+- To register an ABP device, open your application console and select the application to which you want to add the device.
+Then, click + Add end device, as shown in Figure 32.

-- To register the module, start by clicking Manually, as shown in Figure 33.
+- To register the module, start by clicking Manually.

 - Configure the activation method by selecting Activation by personalization (ABP) and compatible LoRaWAN version.
 Afterwards, click on the Start button, as shown Figure 34.

-- Input a unique End device ID and DevEUI, as shown in Figure 35.
-Check if your module has a DevEUI on sticker or QR that you can scan then use this as the device unique DevEUI.
+- Enter a unique End Device ID and DevEUI, as shown in Figure 35.
+Check if your module has a DevEUI on a sticker or a QR code that you can scan, and use this as the unique DevEUI for the device.

-Optionally, you can add a more descriptive End device name and End device description about your device.
+Optionally, add a descriptive End device name and End device description about your device.

-- After putting all the details, click Network layer settings to proceed to the next step.
+- After entering all the details, click Network layer settings to proceed to the next step.

 It is advisable to use a meaningful End device ID, End device name, and End device description that will match your device purpose.
 The End device ID rak-device-abp